inspircd/package-builder/README.md

 The following environment variables can be set to change the behaviour of the build scripts:

-#### INSPIRCD_REPOSITORY (default: `inspircd/inspircd`)

-The GitHub repository to build the specified version from.
-This is useful if you have a custom fork you want to test changes in.

 #### INSPIRCD_MODULES (default: *varies*)

 A space-delimited list of the [extra modules](https://docs.inspircd.org/3/modules/#extra-modules) to build.
 If not set it defaults to all of the modules which have dependencies available and can legally be shipped in binary form.